wang-kevin3290/scaling-crl/README.md

 ```sh
 uv sync
 ```
-Just fix the two Brax issues described below, and you’ll be all set.
+Then just fix the two Brax issues described below, and you’ll be all set.

 ## Using conda environment
 1. Load anaconda module: ```module load anaconda3/2024.2```